MontagnaLab/Innovative-Approaches-4-Invertebrate-Biodiversity-Monitoring/notebooks/notebook2.md

 ### 2.2.
 Reads quality check
 First of all we check the quality of the raw data using the softwares **FastQC** and **MultiQC**.
-If you installed these softwares you can run the commands, but since this can be a quite long step it may be better to look directly at the outputs [here..missing.link..](missing.link).
+If you installed these softwares you can run the commands, but since this can be a quite long step it may be better to look directly at the final report [here](https://MontagnaLab.github.io/InnovativeApproachesForInvertebrateBiodiversityMonitoring/data/multiqc_report.html).
 > [!NOTE]
 > STILL HAVE TO ADD THE LINK